Why Choose New Mexico, USA

 Even though you may not be based in New Mexico, the rules of the state allow you to do business in your home state, or any other, without additional filing requirements.
 For some, that may be good enough to open up shop at home.
 You must check with your home state to determine what your local rules for incorporation might be.
 Even though New Mexico allows out-of-state sales, your state may require a second set of papers to be filed.

-4. The costs of starting an LLC are very competitive.
+4. The costs of starting an limited liability company formation are very competitive.

 5. Your assets have a high level of protection in the state.